opendistro/for-elasticsearch-docs/docs/install/index.md

 ---
 layout: default
-title: Install
+title: Install and Configure
 nav_order: 2
 has_children: true
 ---

-# Install Open Distro for Elasticsearch
+# Install and configure Open Distro for Elasticsearch

+Open Distro for Elasticsearch (ODE) has two download options: Docker image and RPM package.